 Dr. Stewart: The answer is possibly.
 Okay.
 So what's happening is, the neatest thing about this is that science is not static.
 You think you know it all, and you all of a sudden learn you don't.
 And if you don't keep an open mind and understand and always try to progress it, you're just going to be left behind.

-Kara: Well give me… Tell us about, so the NRF2 SOD we cover back with the glutathione.
+Kara: So tell us about, so the NRF2 SOD we cover back with the glutathione episode.
 How does it help with the autophagy?
-Because we talked about the losing zipper.
+Because we talked about the leucine zipper.

-Dr. Stewart: Yeah, so it helps the losing zipper to help glutathione production and all the cleansing mechanism of the cell. but it also is an autophagy stimulator.
+Dr. Stewart: Yeah, so it helps the leucine zipper to help glutathione production and all the cleansing mechanism of the cell.
+But it also is an autophagy stimulator.